ntop/ntopng/doc/src/what_is_ntopng.rst

 (i.e. ntopng is available at http://127.0.0.1:3000).
 If you want to deinstall ntopng you can open a terminal and type :code:`sudo /usr/local/bin/ntopng-uninstall.sh`

-Similar to the other platforms, the MacOS packages does not include geolocation files as described later in this section.
-Such files must be installed in /usr/local/share/ntopng/httpdocs/geoip and ntopng be restarted in order to use them.
+To enable geolocation, MacOS packages require database files to be manually placed under :code:`/usr/local/share/ntopng/httpdocs/geoip`.
+Detailed instructions on how to obtain database files and install them are available at https://github.com/ntop/ntopng/blob/dev/doc/README.geolocation.md/.
+Once the files have been downloaded and placed in the folder, a restart of ntopng is necessary to read load them.

 The ntopng configuration file is installed in /usr/local/etc/ntopng/ntopng.conf that can be edited (as privileged user) with a text editor.